HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/wcm_dev/wcm_rest/wcm_rest_mng_content/wcm_rest_crud_projects.md

 200 OK
 ```

-!!! note
-    If you use REST inside a Portal project context, posting to the create-draft link relation creates the draft in a project.
+**Note:** If you use REST inside a Portal project context, posting to the create-draft link relation creates the draft in a project.

 ## Removing an item from a project